-Denial of the Rights of Juvenile Detainees
+Violation of the Rights of Children

 Violation Types- Legal elements